blockchain-unitn/skyLedger-frontend/README.md

 The frontend is responsive (desktop/mobile) and includes live notifications (WebSocket / Push), filters, and export tools for easy management and analysis of drone operations.

 ## URL

-You can use directly this link: https://avalanche-sky-guardian.lovable.app/
+You can open directly this link: https://avalanche-sky-guardian.lovable.app/

 ## OR MANUAL INSTALLATION